What is Scrapebox?

 Expired domains can be very useful.
 It’s not just about expired domains, it is more about good expired domains with good SEO metrics that includes DA/PA (Domain Authority/Page Authority), TF/CF ( Trust Flow/Citation Flow) and a clean link profile.

-Basically, expired domains already have established links to them, with the help of which, you can rank your site easily.
+Basically, expired domains already have some powerful backlinks pointing to them, with the help of which, you can rank your site easily.
 Expired domains are mostly used to build up a PBN ( Private Blog Network).

 I am going to show you 4 different methods to find expired domains using Scrapebox: